sophgo/tpu-mq/docs/source/04_alternative_precision_formats.rst

 FP8 quantization
 -------------------------------

-Sophgo-mq supports quantizing weights and activations in FP8 format.
+tpu-mq supports quantizing weights and activations in FP8 format.

 Below is a code example of performing FP8 quantization using the E4M3 format: